Jared Sullinger: Anyang KGC (2021)

 In February 2021, Sullinger joined Anyang KGC of the Korean league and helped the team capture the league championship.
 He averaged 27.1 points, 12.3 rebounds, 3.2 assists, and 1.4 steals per game.

-Return to the Aviators (2021–present)
+Return to the Leopards (2021–2024)

-On December 26, 2021, Sullinger returned to the Shenzhen Aviators of the Chinese Basketball Association.
+On December 26, 2021, Sullinger returned to the Shenzhen Leopards of the Chinese Basketball Association (CBA).
+In April 2024, Sullinger was named CBA International Most Valuable Player for that season after averaging 21.8 points, 11.3 rebounds, and 4 assists per game.

+Beijing Royal Fighters (2024-2025)

+In December 2024, Sullinger made his debut with the Beijing Royal Fighters of the Chinese Basketball Association.

+Guangdong Southern Tigers (2025-present)

+On November 16, 2025, Jared signed with Guangdong Southern Tigers of the Chinese Basketball Association (CBA).